tribbloid/ISpark/README.md

  "--interp", "Spooky",
  "--parent"]

-c.NotebookApp.ip = '*' # only add this line if you want IPython-notebook to be accessible to public c.NotebookApp.open_browser = False # only add this line if you want to suppress opening a browser after IPython-notebook initialization
+c.NotebookApp.ip = '*' # only add this line if you want IPython-notebook being open to the public c.NotebookApp.open_browser = False # only add this line if you want to suppress opening a browser after IPython-notebook initialization
 ```